-The rule is identical to the caselgnoreSubstringsMatch rule except that all space characters are skipped during comparison (case is irrelevant as characters are numeric).
+The rule is identical to the caselgnoreSubstringsMatch rule (case is irrelevant as characters are numeric) except that all space characters are removed during string preparation as detailed in clause 6.6.2.

-6.1.10 Case Ignore List Match
+7.1.7 Case Ignore List Match

-The Case Ignore List Match rule compares for equality a presented sequence of strings with an attribute value which is a sequence of DirectoryStrings, without regard to the case (upper or lower) of the strings.
+The Case Ignore List Match rule compares for equality a presented sequence of strings with an attribute value which is a sequence of DirectoryString, without regard to the case (upper or lower) of the strings and significant spaces (see clause 6.6).

 '''

 caselgnoreListMatch MATCHING-RULE ::= {

-'''

-'''

 SYNTAX CaselgnoreList

-ID id-mr-caselgnorel ist
+ID id-mr-caselgnoreListMatch }

 '''